Adding comments to Hugo using Giscus commenting system

 Time to Publish

 Now that I have giscus running, I can publish my site!
 This will enable comments on my site, and folks can now comment so long as they are logged in using github.
-When a comment is added to a page, it will be posted as a discussion thread to the configured repository (which you can see here ).
+When a comment is added to a page, it will be posted as a discussion thread to the configured repository (which you can see in my Github repo here).
 Each time a page is loaded it will grab the related discussion from the github repository and present them on the page.
 Pretty cool!

 Summary